Save

 Perestroika Reform by Mikhail Gorbachev that allowed for limited private ownership in the USSR economy.

-38th Parallel Border between North Korea and South Korea that was defined at the end of the Korean War in the 1953 armistice.
+38th Parallel Border between North Korea and South Korea that was made a Demilitarized Zone in the 1953 armistice for the Korean War.

-Domino Theory Belief by the United States that if South Vietnam fell to communism, other nations in Southeast Asia would follow.
+Domino Theory US philosophy that if South Vietnam fell to communism, other nations in Southeast Asia would follow.

-Reagan Doctrine Cold War policy that the U.S. would send aid to groups in foreign nations who were fighting to overthrow communism.
+Reagan Doctrine US policy that provided aid to groups who were fighting to overthrow communism around the world.

-Strategic Defense Initiative (SDI) President Reagan's proposal to develop a high tech defense system that was capable of intercepting incoming nuclear missiles that might hit the U.S.
+Strategic Defense Initiative (SDI) Proposal by President Reagan to develop a high tech defense system could intercept nuclear missiles that might hit the US.

 Detente Period of decreased Cold War tensions between the U.S. and the Soviet Union in the 1970's.

-The Tet Offensive 1968 - Major surprise attack by Vietcong and North Vietnamese forces against South Vietnam - Turning point of the Vietnam War.
+Tet Offensive 1968 surprise attack by Vietcong and NVA against 100 cities in South Vietnam - Turning point of the Vietnam War.

-INF Treaty 1987 - Agreement by President Reagan and Mikhail Gorbachev to eliminate both nations' short range and medium range nuclear arsenals.
+INF Treaty 1987 agreement by President Reagan and Mikhail Gorbachev to eliminate short range and medium range nuclear arsenals.

 Mao Zedong Communist leader who gained control of China in 1949.

-Berlin Wall Torn down by the German people in 1989.
+Berlin Wall Structure torn down by the German people in 1989.

-Tonkin Gulf Resolution 1964 - Congress authorized President Lyndon B. Johnson to expand U.S. involvement in South Vietnam.
+Tonkin Gulf Resolution 1964 act by Congress to authorize President Lyndon B. Johnson to use military action in South Vietnam.

-Tonkin Gulf 1964 - U.S. ships were reportedly fired on by North Vietnamese boats off the coast of North Vietnam.
+Gulf of Tonkin U.S. ships were reportedly fired on by North Vietnamese torpedo boats off the coast of North Vietnam in 1964.

-Quarantine The U.S. naval blockade to halt Soviet ships that were carrying supplies to Cuba during the Cuban Missile Crisis.
+Quarantine Name for the U.S. naval blockade to halt Soviet ships that were carrying supplies to Cuba during the Cuban Missile Crisis.

-HUAC (House Un-American Activities Committee) Congressional group that carried out investigations and hearings of suspected communist activities within the U.S.
+HUAC (House Un-American Activities Committee) Congressional group that carried out investigations and hearings to seek out communist activities within the US.

 United Nations Voted to defend South Korea from foreign aggression in 1950.